lembn/zilmorphs-site/notes.md

 smart contracts:
+- Matt told us to "improve the slot machine contract" but contract code is immutable so what did he mean?
+	- Can we edit smart contracts?
+	- Or did he mean re-deploy
+	- We can use whatever technique it is to upgrade the `Zilmorphs` contract to ZRC-6
 - The existing `FungibleToken` contract doesn't seem to be a part of Zilmorphs, it looks like it was just downloaded to generate an `abi` cos the contract is used for the zBridge stuff
 	- Do we want to retain the "you can only pay with zBridge assets" concept or are we just going to only accept ZIL.
 	- Maybe you can buy anything with ZIL or `bits` but ZBridge assets can only be used to buy `bits`
-- Matt told us to "improve the slot machine contract" but contract code is immutable so what did he mean?
-	- Can we edit smart contracts?
-	- Or did he mean re-deploy
-	- We can use whatever technique it is to add functionality to the `Zilmorphs` contract if we need to
-- What actually is "minting" in the `Zilmorphs` contract?
-	- It looks like it just associates a URL to an address in a `Map` on the contract, so all the data/logic is at the URL?
+- The Zilmorph contract is ZRC-1, does it need to be updated to ZRC-6?
 - Everything looks like its hosted on firebase, which is centralised, so its not a dapp?
-	- How do we store state a Zilmorph (alive, generation, etc)
-	- Is looks like the contract is ZRC-1, it needs to be updated to ZRC-6/7
+	- Should we use IPFS?
 - The `bits` and in-game items are represented as tokens given to players' wallets.
 We need to make sure that players can't trade these tokens off-game or they may be able to exploit arbitrage techniques to glitch more money for themselves
 	- Likewise for in-game items
 	- Do we want this to be a feature?